iamarven/microblogging/README.md

 # Microblogging App

 A microservices application.
-A mini-social network with basic functionality: creating posts, subscribing to users, likes/coments, creating a personal news feed
+A mini-social network with basic functionality: creating posts, subscribing to users, likes/coments, creating a personal news feed.

 ![schema_as_svg](https://github.com/user-attachments/assets/67d7f4a4-f42f-4088-a12b-e383b9bd1299)